The Church of Jesus Christ of Latter-day Saints in England: Since 2000

-In 2012, the LDS church's Hyde Park Chapel in London was reopened following extensive remodeling for worship services and as a visitors' center, featuring a replica statue of Thorvaldsen's Christus which can be seen from the roadside.
+In 2012, the LDS Church's Hyde Park Chapel in London was reopened following extensive remodeling for worship services and as a visitors' center, featuring a replica statue of Thorvaldsen's Christus which can be seen from the roadside.

 In 2013, the Tony Award-winning Broadway production called The Book of Mormon opened on London's West End.
 The musical was widely interpreted to be provocative by both its creators and church members.
 The LDS Church reacted by putting advertisements on the London Underground and buses, many of them pointing to a website associated with the "I'm a Mormon" campaign.
 Many English members posted their own views and testimonies on this website.

-In 2014, Tom Phillips, a former church stake president, brought a private prosecution for fraud against the current church president, Thomas S. Monson, through the English and Welsh court system.
+In 2014, Tom Phillips, a former church stake president, brought a private prosecution for fraud against the former church president, Thomas S. Monson, through the English and Welsh court system.
 After a summons for Monson was issued by Westminster Magistrates' Court, the case was thrown out by Senior District Judge Howard Riddle who ruled that the case was "an abuse of the process of the court" and that "the court is being manipulated to provide a high-profile forum to attack the religious beliefs of others".

 In 2016, Baroness Emma Nicholson invited Jeffrey R. Holland to speak at a conference at Windsor Castle addressing religious persecution and its role in forced migration.

-In 2019, nearly 10,000 attendees from 42 countries attended RootsTech at the ExCeL London.
-Keynote speakers included Dan Snow, British historian and TV presenter, Paralympic gold medallist Kadeena Cox and entertainer Donny Osmond.